BrainyTweaks/BrainyTweaks/README.md

 </p>

 <p align="center">
 I am not interested in just writing code.
-I am interested in how systems behave in real environments.
+I am interested in how systems behave when they are running in the real world.
 </p>

 <p align="center">
-System thinking approach:<br>
+My thinking is system-oriented:<br>
 Inputs → Processing → Decision → Response
 </p>